nickdowse/RailsMagicClipboard/README.md

 Css2Sass
 ========

 Sublime text plugin to convert CSS in the clipboard to SASS on your screen.
-Also supports converting javascript to coffeescript in the same manner.
+Also supports converting JavaScript to CoffeeScript in the same manner.
+Also supports HTML to HAML.

 ![demo](images/Css2Sass.gif)